iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 * **DAOs are global:** DAOs allow people to come together and work on common missions just as easily as joining a chat group.
-* **DAOs are transparent:** DAOs allow anyone with an internet connection to check their members, financials and decisions taken.
+* **DAOs are transparent:** DAOs allow anyone with an internet connection to check their members, financials, and decisions taken.
 * **DAOs are fluid:** DAOs scale their workforce dynamically.
 There are low barriers to entry, allowing new members to join.